 This is a comprehensive summary of the book The Evolving Self: Problem and Process in Human Development by Robert Kegan.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
 Supporting Members get full access.

-In this ecstatic book, Robert Kegan tackles questions that are troubling the minds of all of us since the dawn of time – how to make meaning in the world and how we evolve.
-By observing human behavior from the moment a child is born, he distinguishes the different stages of human evolution and gives us ways to make sense of what’s happening around.
+In this ecstatic book, Robert Kegan tackles questions that have troubled the minds of all humans since the dawn of time – how to make meaning in the world and how we evolve.
+By observing human behavior from the moment a child is born, he distinguishes the different stages of human evolution and gives us ways to make sense of what’s happening around us.
 And while the insights are profound, you need a high level of literacy to digest the actual text in the book.

 The Core Idea:

 Beneath the hard to pronounce words and the perplexing statements, this book aids us in understanding the world around – ourselves and our peers.
 By categorizing the different levels of human evolution, and how meaning-making changes over our life span, the author wants to help us evolve both spiritually and intellectually.
-In short, this happens by detaching ourselves from objects and looking for ways to make the world a better place.
+This transformation starts by detaching ourselves from the objects we find so precious and also by looking for ways to make the world a better place.

 - Growing up is a process where you start to separate yourself from the things around you.